spilliton/luft-balloon-jquery-testing/README.md

 ### Define a test with luft.test()

 This is used to define the scope of a single test.
-You define the relative path for the browser to navigate to, give the test a meaningful name, specify the maximum time it should take to complete, and provide a function the contains the test logic.
+You define the relative path for the browser to navigate to, give the test a meaningful name, specify the maximum time it should take to complete, and provide a function that contains the test logic.

-The function you provide is passed a param that gives you access to the various assertions and helper methods.
-The most basic test definition could simply assert a condition.
+A simple test definition could simply assert a condition on a loaded page.

 ``` javascript
 luft.test("/artists", 'renders 20 artists', 1000, function(t){